jecksolovyev/io.centredo.docs/docs/source/index.rst

 ..
-Centredo documentation master file, created by sphinx-quickstart on Tue Jun 30 10:43:35 2020.
+WhiteDoc documentation master file, created by sphinx-quickstart on Tue Jun 30 10:43:35 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Centredo's documentation!
+Welcome to platform's documentation!
 ====================================

 .. toctree::